tagion/website-home/docs/docs/index.md

 **Tagion database software** is free and available for all to use.
 It connects computers into **one large network**, that collectively make up **one large database**.
 The data (mostly **tagion bills**) is replicated across the whole network, making it highly accessible and practically impossible to temper with.

-### Anonymity

-Even though the data is stored publicly, tagion bills remain **anonymous**, yet only the owner of the bill can spend it (thank you 🙏 cryptography).